The Connection (1973 film): Reception

 New York Times reviewer John J. O'Connor wrote that the plot "had holes wide enough to need a car chase or two" but praised the directing by Tom Gries and the performance by Charles Durning, whose character he described as resembling Jimmy Breslin.
+New York Daily News television critic Kay Gardella observed that the film's executive producer was Philip D'Antoni, who had produced The French Connection, and that like that film it featured a "high tension car chase."
+She called The Connection a "very realistic, engrossing tale," praised Durning and Gries, and said that it would have potential as a television series.